Rickhardt/api-mes-info/README.md

 - Process Plans, and
 - Machines.

 this was done taking into account was is often requested from users (for example, for batches new part type and old part type are always requested in a query); some took into account that the information is not so simple to extract from the database and could be of great use (for example, the attributes of equipments).
-More request could be added if it seems worthy, but queries that used for specific applications and seem to be of no use for the general public (i.e. that are only used in one and one application only and other users see them as meaningless) must be done by each developer.
+More request could be added if it seems worthy, but queries that are used for specific applications and seem to be of no use for the general public (i.e. that are only used in one and one application only and other users see them as meaningless) must be done by each developer individually.

 ## General information about the API